Skip to content

 How a program obtains its test samples shapes the credibility of results.
 Most programs test manufacturer-submitted samples, meaning the company being certified selects which products and batches to send for testing.
 This enables consistent lot tracking and frequent retesting, but the tested product may not represent what a consumer buys off a shelf or website.

-TESTED by SuppCo takes a different approach by purchasing products anonymously from brand websites, the same way a consumer would.
-This closes what SuppCo calls a “meaningful loophole” in other certification models.
-The trade-off: anonymous purchase limits the program to testing whatever is currently available for sale, not specific production lots that a manufacturer wants verified.
+Other programs take a different approach by purchasing products anonymously off the shelf or from brand websites, the same way a consumer would.
+This closes a gap in manufacturer-submitted models, where the company being certified selects the sample.
+The trade-off: anonymous purchase tests whatever is currently available for sale, not specific production lots submitted by the manufacturer.

 Neither approach is inherently better.
 Manufacturer-submitted testing enables more frequent, lot-specific verification.
 Anonymous purchase testing reflects what consumers actually receive.
 The question for brand owners is which model better serves their credibility story with their target audience.